bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 The member variables of a LinkDescriptor can't be changed.
 Modification of links is only possible with the addLink and removeLink functions described below.

+## ErrorItems
+### Member variables
+>> category
+> The category this ErrorItem belongs to.

+>> level
+> The severity level of this ErrorItem.

+>> message
+> The error message of this ErrorItem.

+>> handle
+> In case of object errors, this will return the EditorObject causing the error.
+> If the error refers to a property, this will return the PropertyDescriptor instead.

 ## Operations